 Here’s one extra technique from me for those of you who are not using a non-stick pan.
-As you probably noticed, Carluccio uses a Teflon frying pan for this recipe.
-Regular readers know that I’m not necessarily the biggest fan of non-stick pans coated with Teflon or ceramic.
+As you probably noticed, Carluccio uses a non-stick frying pan for this recipe.
+Regular readers know that I’m not necessarily the biggest fan of non-stick pans coated with non-stick or ceramic.

 There’s a reason why they’re cheaper than the pans made from other materials and seldom come with a lifetime warranty.

 If you used a stainless steel, cast iron, or copper pan to make this recipe, by now some bits and pieces of Guanciale have probably browned and gotten stuck to the bottom of your pan.

 Thanks to something called the Maillard reaction, those bits and bits stuck to the bottom of your pan are packed with aromatics and flavor.
 Deglazing gets them unstuck and emulsifies them into the rest of your carbonara sauce.

 Take the frying pan away from the heat and toss the noodles with the browned Guanciale.
 Carluccio simply turns the heat on his cooktop off, then transferred the spaghetti noodles from the pot to the frying pan using a pair of tongs.

 He tosses the pasta noodles with the browned guanciale cubes, making sure they’re well-coated with the seasoned fat he just rendered from the browned pork cheek.